devsoominchae/auto_k8s_info/README.md

 6. Store error patterns on a database and find it in the logs

 ### Notes
-Dont forget to install packages using the code below (or just pip install pymongo)
+Dont forget to install packages using the code below

 ```
 pip install -r requirements.txt